Writing for the Web

 Links to other pages on your website can help readers find other relevant information that you've written or push them to sign up to learn more so that you can continue to connect with them.

 One way that you can help keep your content shorter is by linking directly to relevant external webpages instead of trying to explain every last detail.
-If the reader wants to find out more about what you're talking about, all they need to do is click on the link.
 This can be particularly helpful when you're talking about a breaking news story, technological term, or even just citing where you first read the information.
-Also, don't worry about people leaving your site by linking outside your site.
-If you're writing quality content and providing value, your visitors will continue to visit your site.
+Also, don't worry about people leaving your site by linking to another website.
+You can set the link to open a new tab by default and if you're writing quality content and providing value, visitors will come back to your site.

 Your tone of voice should reflect where you're writing

 In general, the tone of content online is more informal to give companies a more human feel (this does vary though depending on the organization).
-Within an organization's website, the tone will also change based on where the content is written.
-Oftentimes content is more formal when writing about the company and less formal when speaking to customers, such as in a blog.
+Within an organization's website, the tone can also change based on where the content is written.
+Oftentimes content is more formal when writing about the company and less formal when speaking to customers, like in a blog.